The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

 and $\hat{\eta}_x^{(j_2)}=(1/n)\sum_{l=1}^n\hat{\mu}^{(j_2)}_{xl}$, for $j_2=1,\ldots,J_2$.
 The updated calibration function $\hat{\bfg}^\ast_{xi}$ in (\ref{g ast}) incorporates integration scores $\hat{p}_{i}$ and $(1-\hat{p}_i)\hat{\eta}_x^{(j_2)}$, contrasting with the calibration function $\hat{\bfg}_{xi}$ in (\ref{g}).
 This modification is rooted in mathematical reasoning aimed at ensuring reduced estimation variability.
-We refer readers to technical details in Section 1.2 of the Supplementary Material.
+We refer readers to technical details in Section 1.3 of the Supplementary Material.

 We remark here that the doubly weighted estimator in (\ref{mrib}) serves as a generalization of the CML estimator in (\ref{mr}).
 Specifically, in scenarios without auxiliary data (i.e., when $N=n$), the integration scores will be reduced to $1$ as per empirical likelihood theory \citep{qin1994empirical}.
 Consequently, the calibration weights $\hat{\omega}^\ast_{xi}$ in (\ref{mrib}) will be reduced to $\hat{\omega}_{xi}$ in (\ref{mr}), i.e., no efficiency gain at all.

-It is noteworthy that sample splitting and cross-fitting are unnecessary for calculating integration scores, but they are required for computing calibration weights.
+Also, it is noteworthy that SSCF is unnecessary for calculating integration scores, but they are required for computing calibration weights.
 The complete learning procedure is summarized in Algorithm \ref{estimation}.
-As discussed in Section \ref{Theoretical property}, the doubly weighted estimation in (\ref{mrib}) asymptotically ensures enhanced efficiency in estimating the mean potential outcome, while preserving the robustness property.

 }